JdeRobot/RoboticsAcademy/_pages/exercises/AutonomousCars/end_to_end_visual_control.md

   Message type: `nav_msgs/msg/Odometry`

 The user node must load the trained model locally and run inference on the images received from `/cam_f1_left/image_raw`.

+**Note**: Ensure this import is included in your script to access the Web GUI functionalities.

+`import WebGUI` - to enable the Web GUI for visualizing camera images.

+To have frequency control you need to use standard ROS 2 mechanisms to manage loop timing:

+- `rclpy.spin()` - Event-driven execution using callbacks.
+- `rclpy.spin_once()` - Single-step processing, often with custom timers.
+- `rclpy.Rate()` - Loop-based frequency control.

 #### Model loading from local file